HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 - Best for: Small teams or businesses that need to automate follow-ups, schedule client meetings, and track finances more closely

-- Cons: Only supports up to two team members, lacks priority support, no way to manage multiple companies under one account
+- Cons: Only supports up to two team members, lacks priority support, and there’s no way to manage multiple companies under one account

 Premium plan: $129/month or $109/month billed annually